Using a data cube to join tables

 2.5.
 Connect the 2nd select transform to the join transform

-To connect the second SQL Select transform to the Join transform, drag a connection line from the SQL Select node to the Join node and then release.
+To connect the second SQL Select transform to the Join transform, drag a connection line from the SQL Select node to the Join node.
 The two transform nodes will be connected automatically.

 Both SQL Select transforms are now connected to the Join transform (as inputs) and the highlighted color has disappeared.